Peter1907/landing-page-project/Readme.txt

-Photo by Mateusz Wacławek on Unsplash
+The lego Thor Photo is by Mateusz Wacławek on Unsplash The remaining artworks have been done or modified by me